vesellov/bitdust.docs.old/crypto_contracts.md

 ## Business requirements

 BitDust do not have (and do not need) own currency - we count hardware resources, not euros, bucks or BitCoins.
-However to be able to buy/sell PC resources, of course, necessary to implement some kind of exchange market.
+However to be able to buy/sell PC resources, of course, necessary to implement some "coins".
 There are several important points needs to be considered in this topic:

-+ Because of distributed design of whole BitDust eco-system all billings and payments must be fully decentralized.
-That means there should not exist one single point of interest - nobody should be able to control and manage all billing operations in the network.
++ Because of distributed design of whole BitDust eco-system all billings and payments must be fully decentralized/distributed as well.
+That means there should not exist one single point of interest - nobody should be able to control and manage all billing operations in the network and be able to dictate some rules.

 + Imagine a situation when one customer is located in country A and using storage provided from supplier living in country B. This customer able to pay in local currency for country A, but supplier would like to receive money in another currency, because he live in country B where currency A is not available.

-+ In some cases it may be not possible at all to transfer money directly from one country to another.
+So the method must be independent and generic.

-+ Transfer costs can be too high for international payments.

-+ One customer can have up to 64 suppliers and paying all of them one by one is not efficient - he will prefer to pay only once for all finished contracts.
++ Transfer costs for single small transaction can be too high, need to reduce amount of regular transactions as much as possible.
+One customer can have up to 64 suppliers and paying all of them one by one is not efficient - he will prefer to pay only once for all finished contracts.

 + It must be possible to use BitDust network without spending any real cash - if you donate more resources than you consume all services must be free for you.

-Based on these requirements, a distributed online payment system for BitDust was designed.
-It allows users to get a benefit from providing resources of their PC's for other people.
+Based on these requirements we started desiging and developing a distributed online payment system for BitDust project.
+The goal is to allow users to gain some "coins" and benefit from providing resources of own PC's to other people.

 ## The idea

 In order to buy/sell hardware resources, nodes in BitDust network must sign some kind of "contract" between each other.
-This contract will regulate how much resources was allocated, identity of both parties  (consumer and provider), when it was started and basic price for that contract.
+This contract will regulate how much resources was allocated, define time period, identity of both parties (consumer and provider), basic price for that service and other related info.

-All contracts are stored in global distributed storage network - pretty close to well-known blockchain technology introduced in BitCoin currency - this storage is called "contracts-chain".
+All contracts are stored in global distributed storage network - pretty close to well-known blockchain technology introduced in well-known BitCoin currency.
+But this storage is called "contracts-chain" and will store not "coins" and "transactions" but only "contracts".

+Basicaly the purpose of "Crypto-contract" is to support the deal between two nodes to provide and consume PC resources.
 Bellow you can find more information about that idea and some details about how it is going to be built.

 ## Supplier-Customer contracts

-When some customer get connected to one of suppliers in the network - both must agree on that relations.
+When some customer get connected to one of suppliers in the network - both must agree to start those relations and make a deal.
 In other words they will sign a contract and this contract declares several important points:

 + who provide the storage (ID of supplier),
 + who consume the storage (ID of customer),